01 of 04

 Fixed Skylight: Least Expensive, Most Watertight Skylight

 Skylights are a no-brainer.
 Skylights add light, without sacrificing valuable wall space (and by extension, floor space).
-Skylights vent off heat build-up and moisture from kitchens and bathroom.
+Skylights vent off heat build-up and moisture from kitchens and bathrooms.

 Not only that, skylights are positioned so that you catch the natural light when the sun is at its highest points.
 No one ever said that skylight installation was easy, and it's usually recommended that you have either a window company or a contractor do the installation for you.

-Shown here is one of the "big dog" skylight manufacturer's (Velux) aluminum fixed skylight with self-flashing.
+Shown here is one of the leading skylight manufacturer's (Velux) aluminum fixed skylight with self-flashing.
 It's designed for a rough opening of 22 1/2" X 22 1/2".
 The skylight glazing is laminated glass.
-It's one of the lower priced skylights on the market.Continue to 2 of 4 below.
+It's one of the lower-priced skylights on the market.Continue to 2 of 4 below.

 02 of 04